Frazew/rrdmerge/README.md

 ### LibreNMS migration

 Consider the following situation: a LibreNMS cluster is using rrdcached with distributed polling.
 Following a change in rrdcached, the daemon has to be restarted.
-Becaushttps://oss.oetiker.ch/rrdtool/pub/contrib/merge-rrd.tar.gze rrdcached is unavailable for a few seconds, the pollers begin caching in their local filesystem the RRD files.
+Because rrdcached is unavailable for a few seconds, the pollers begin caching in their local filesystem the RRD files.
 When rrdcached comes back up, a few minutes of monitoring data is therefore lost.

 Using rrdmerge, we can retrieve these cached RRD files and merge them back into the main storage handled by rrdcached, therefore integrating back the data that would otherwise be lost.

 ## Testing

 Testing is not yet fully implemented as this requires sample (non-production/anonymous) RRD files.

+## License

+See LICENSE